dcunited001/dcunited001.github.io/_posts/2017-09-22-speed-of-thought-illusion-of-separation.md

 ### [Spectral Decoherence Breaks the Economics of Content Creation](#spectral-decoherence-breaks-the-economics-of-content-creation)

-Spectral decoherence is already (pronounced), but it effects will feedback into its interactions with the economics of content creation and distribution.
+Spectral decoherence is already striking, but it effects will feedback into its interactions with the economics of content creation and distribution.
 As automation funnels human economic potential into creative endeavors, this drives an abundance of content.
 However, the sheer quantity implies it can *neither* be marketed affordably *nor* effectively.
 Regardless of the marketing budget, there are no IP's or